 Earning a measure of revenge against the team that ended their season in the spring, the Kings scored a late power-play goal, then beat the Vancouver Canucks 2-1 in a shootout Saturday night before a charged sellout crowd of 18,860 at Rogers Center in the season opener.

-, who needed 18 stitches after being cut by an errant stick, scored in the shootout, as did Jack Johnson
+Justin Williams scored with 4:05 remaining to tie the game, after Christian Ehrhoff's second-period power-play goal.
+Anze Kopitar, who needed 18 stitches after being cut by an errant stick, scored in the shootout, as did Jack Johnson, and Jonathan Quick made two saves.

 Saturday's game came as advertised.
 The Canucks are widely predicted to be Stanley Cup contenders, and the Kings as are being discussed as one of the top teams in the West.